How the Rolex Daytona destroyed the watch market

 Having established your relationship with the AD, the proverbial hookers kiss is when they put you on the list.
 This used to be a lot easier before, but with the current demand even this has become a challenge making the first step a prerequisite.
 You may be able to skip the first step, however, that may negatively impact your luck with the list.

-Being on the list basically just means that the AD has taken down your details and interest for a model.
+Being on the list basically just means that the AD has taken down your details and has registered your interest in a model.
 What many fail to understand is that the list does not work numerically, which is also why Rolex has moved away from calling it that.

 It shocks me that I have to spell this out but DO NOT buy something you don’t actually want.
 You are only increasing the demand issue, you won’t be satisfied with the purchase, and flipping it can be harder than it might seem.